ochnios/switch-ai/.ai/apikey-resource-implementation-plan.md

 2. The middleware verifies that the user is authenticated.
 3. The handler calls the `ApiKeyService.deleteApiKey` method, passing the `userId` from the session.
 4. The service issues a `delete` command to the Supabase client, targeting the record in the `api_keys` table that matches the `userId`.
-5. A `SuccessResponseDto` is constructed and returned to the client with a `200 OK` status, regardless of whether a key was actually found and deleted.
+5. The endpoint returns a `204 No Content` status, regardless of whether a key was actually found and deleted.

 ### 6. Security Considerations